-The Town Clerk is responsible for managing the formal complaints process.
-The Town Clerk is the senior officer of the Council, effectively its General Manager.
-If a formal complaint is being raised against the Town Clerk, then the process as detailed should be followed, but the Chairman of the Council should be informed instead of the Town Clerk.
+The Executive Officer is responsible for managing the formal complaints process.
+The Executive Officer is the senior officer of the Council, effectively its General Manager.
+If a formal complaint is being raised against the Executive Officer, then the process as detailed should be followed, but the Chairman of the Council should be informed instead of the Executive Officer.

-A formal complaint can only be submitted in writing (to include e-mail) to the Council offices, it should be addressed to the Town Clerk, marked "Confidential - Formal Complaint," and this will ensure the matter is handled by the Town Clerk's nominated deputy, should the Town Clerk be away.
+A formal complaint should be submitted in writing (to include e-mail) to the Council offices, addressed to the Executive Officer and marked "Confidential - Formal Complaint."
+Complaints can also be submitted in alternative formats such as audio or braille upon request to accommodate disabilities.
+This will ensure the matter is handled by the Executive Officer's nominated deputy, should the Executive Officer be away.